-Although scientists spend a significant amount of time and effort on continuously culturing hybridoma cell lines, poor growth or even cell death still occurs occasionally.
+Although significant amounts of time and effort are spent on culturing hybridoma cell lines, poor growth or even cell death still occurs occasionally.
 Many factors, including long-term storage, repeated freeze-thaw cycles, improper handling, and contamination can all lead to failure of hybridoma survival causing permanent loss of important mAbs.
 Hybridoma cell lines are also known to undergo gene mutations and rearrangements over time, leading to antibody heterogeneity and batch-to-batch variability – ie. hybridomas can contain additional heavy or light chain genes resulting in impaired affinity and specificity to the target antigen; hybridomas also may lose the chromosome containing the antibody genes required for antibody generation.